Citation, DOI and article data

 Imaging plays an important role in both diagnosing bowel obstruction as well as helping determine the choice and timing of appropriate management.
 The main aims of imaging in cases of suspected bowel obstruction are:

 - differentiate true mechanical obstruction from ileus or constipation

 - localize the site of obstruction

 - assess for complications (e.g. ischemia or perforation)

-Plain abdominal radiographs are used as a screening tool for bowel obstruction, but do not exclude this if they are normal.
-The main findings include dilated bowel loops with or without the presence of fluid levels.
+Plain abdominal radiographs are used as a screening tool for bowel obstruction but do not exclude this if they are normal.
+The main findings include dilated bowel loops (see 3-6-9 rule) with or without the presence of fluid levels.
 Erect chest radiographs can also be used to screen for complicating perforation.

 Plain radiographs are increasingly being replaced by CT to assess for bowel obstruction.
-Although the precise findings vary with the underlying pathology and localisation of the obstruction, common findings include:
+Although the precise findings vary with the underlying pathology and localization of the obstruction, common findings include:

 - a distinct transition point where bowel caliber changes from normal to abnormal